 Learning outcomes of the course unit

-The course is designed to promote knowledge of the different theoretical perspectives to analyzed of the contexts of early childhood, the relationships among peers, between children and adults and between adults.
-In particular, it will provide some tools for assess the socio-emotional-relational abilities of preschool children.
-Students will, in particular, learn the method of observation in educational context and acquire the knowledge with respect to certain methods of intervention in these areas.
-Finally, the course aims to foster students' independent judgment with respect to theoretical and methodological issues studied and improve their ability to communicate about the aspects they have investigated and learned.
+The course is designed to promote knowledge of the different theoretical perspectives to analyze the contexts of early childhood and the developmental processes that unfold in these contexts, with a particular attention to the relationships among peers, between children and adults and between adults.
+Moreover, at the end of the course, the students will achievement some skills of applicative comprehension regard to some instruments to assess the preschoolers’ socio-emotional-relational abilities, and certain methods of intervention in these areas, with particular attention to observational methods.
+Finally, trough the arguments proposed, the course aims to provide students some relevant competences: the skills to learning, the ability of independent judgment with respect to theoretical and methodological issues and the ability to communicate about the aspects they have discussed and learned

 Advanced knowledge of developmental psychology and the basic knowledge of the observational method.